eriknomitch/dldc/README.md

 ## Requirements

-`deep-learning-docker` is opinionated.
+DLDC is opinionated.

-* An Nvidia GPU for computation is requied
+* An Nvidia GPU is required
 * There are no customization options for Deepo.
-It is based on the `all-` configuration of Deepo (i.e., `ufoym/deepo:all-py36-jupyter`)
+The DLDC Docker image is based on the `all-` configuration of Deepo (i.e., `ufoym/deepo:all-py36-jupyter`)
-* Python 3 only
+* Supports Python 3 only

 ## Dependencies

-* nvidia-docker
+* `nvidia-docker`
-* nvidia-docker-compose
+* `nvidia-docker-compose`
 * A working CUDA 9.x installation

 ## Usage